TOP TRENDS IN COMMUNITY COLLEGE FUNDRAISING

 While grant funding, endowments, and donations have played a critical role in institutional advancement, old fashioned tactics of funding are becoming increasingly popular among community colleges.
 In this session, Hocking College administrators will discuss innovative techniques to raising resources the old fashioned way, we earn it.
 Participants will be led in a visualization imagining grant funding, endowments, and alumni donations were non-existent.
 How do you grow and thrive?
 What resources are available and how can institutions capture true cost of business while also generating funds for growth and expansion?

-BETTY YOUNG, President, Hocking College, OH
+DR. BETTY YOUNG, President, Hocking College, OH

 Inventathon@HCC have become signature events drawing hundreds of high school and college students with dozens of mentors solving for community problems in maker spaces.
 Learn the elements of this successful event that solves problems, generates community support, and leads to many unexpected wins!